eliokossablanco/taste_game2/README.md

 **Implimented**
 -feature 1, accessing and displaying palate finished.
+-feature 2, selecting and moving food

 **In Progress**
--feature 2, selecting and displaying food.
+-feature 3, food shapes and collission

 **Planned**
--feature 3, move around food pieces and (possibly) modift shape -feature 4, dish up and apply to palate
+-feature 4, dish up and apply to palate
 -feature 5, get pain on how good the food is